Luisky/ansible-fedora/README.md

 ## Introduction

-This YAML file is configured for Fedora :
+This YAML file is configured for Fedora to :

 - Reduce the limit of packages version to 2.
 (DNF)
 - Install Google Chrome, vscode, and other apps